Introduction

 How should players play QQ after the flop?

 Players' strategy after the flop depends on the board texture and their opponents' actions.
-They should play aggressively if no overcard (Ace or King) appears on the flop.
+If no overcard (Ace or King) appears on the flop, they should play QQ aggressively.
 If overcards do occur, a more cautious approach is usually warranted.

 How often will an overcard hit the flop when players have Pocket Queens?